Linaro/lava/doc/v2/contribution.rst

 #.
 If helpful, links to external resources like gold standard images to
    demonstrate how to use and/or test a new feature.

+Once you are familiar with creating merge requests, you can also set labels to help reviewers identify the type of change to be reviewed.

 .. index:: developer: reviewing merge requests